incwo/Astral/README.md

 ## Participate in the development of Astral

-If you find Astral useful, you can help its development by:
+If you find Astral useful, you can help its development:

 - Implement missing features
 - Test on other models of Readers